 Posted Tuesday, Aug 17, 2021

 Shopping for a new-to-you car on a shoestring budget?
 You might be looking at some eyebrow-raising mileage.
-You might be a little leery about buying a used car with 100k miles, but don’t worry.
-While you're probably not getting a vehicle in excellent condition, it doesn’t mean you’re buying a lemon.
+You might be a little leery about buying a used car with over 100k miles, but don’t worry.
+While you are probably not getting a vehicle in excellent condition, it doesn’t mean you’re buying a lemon.

 It’s normal to be cautious when buying a high-mileage car.
 That usually means it’s had its share of engine services, a ding or two, and even some mechanical repairs.
 Especially if it hasn’t been properly maintained.